strumtrar/virtio-spec/net-workstream/features-1.4.md

 b.
 Support RSS context, in addition to a specific RQ.
 c.
 If/when virtio switch object is implemented, support ingress/egress flow filters at the switch port level.

+## 3.5 Packet timestamp
+1. Device should provide transmit timestamp and receive timestamp of the packets at per packet level when the timestamping is enabled in the device.
+2. Device should provide the current frequency and the frequency unit for the software to synchronize the reference point of software and the device using a control vq command.

+### 3.5.1 Transmit timestamp
+1. Transmit completion must contain a packet transmission timestamp when the device is enabled for it.
+2. The device should record the packet transmit timestamp in the completion at the farthest egress point towards the network.
+3. The device must provide a transmit packet timestamp in a single DMA transaction along with the rest of the transmit completion fields.

+### 3.5.2 Receive timestamp
+1. Receive completion must contain a packet reception timestamp when the device is enabled for it.
+2. The device should record the received packet timestamp at the closet ingress point of reception from the network.
+3. The device should provide a receive packet timestamp in a single DMA transaction along with the rest of the receive completion fields.